Roasted-Sugar-Maple-Nuts/ENSE271Project/activity1/README.md

 ideas possibly come into fruition.
 The most recent changes can be viewed on [StoriesOnBoard](https://landofooo.storiesonboard.com/m/copy-of-roasted-sugar-maple-nuts-usm).

+To read properly, the pages have to be laid out as a grid.
+Their are two numbers on the top left of the document.
+The first number indicates the row and the second indicates the column.

 ### Meeting Notes
 Any notes taken on the initial project discussion and the checkpoint on May 17, 2021 are on this document.